Fix Gaps in Teeth Morristown, NJ

 Why Fix Gaps in Teeth?

-To start, many people are insecure due to gaps in their teeth.
-It’s a cosmetic dentistry issue that usually prompts people to want to know how to fix a gap in teeth.
-We want you to have a smile that you’re confident in and that you’re ready to show off to the world.
+Many people are insecure due to gaps in their teeth.
+This cosmetic dentistry issue usually prompts people to want to know how to fix a gap in their teeth.
+We want you to have a smile that you’re confident in and ready to show off to the world.

 But spaces between teeth aren’t just a cosmetic problem.
 Gaps between teeth mean that teeth are misaligned and are more likely to have plaque and bacteria buildup.
-This means that you also have a higher chance of suffering from tooth decay or periodontal disease.
-Food can get in these gaps, coming into contact with the gums and irritating them.
+This means you also have a higher chance of tooth decay or periodontal disease.
+Food can get in these gaps, contacting the gums and irritating them.

 Lastly, gaps in teeth can make it harder for you to chew food or talk.
-You may have difficulty getting all the nutrients your body needs because it’s hard for you to eat certain things.
+You may have difficulty getting all the nutrients your body needs because eating certain things is hard.
 Misaligned teeth also mean that your bite is uneven.
 This can lead to issues with TMJ disorders or broken and chipped teeth due to uneven bite pressure.

 Causes of Gaps in Front Teeth

 There are many reasons why you may have gaps in your teeth.
-You may have a large jaw or small teeth that can lead to more space between them.
+A large jaw or small teeth can lead to more space between them.
 A large tongue or thumb sucking after adult teeth have erupted can make the teeth flare out and create gaps.

-Extra teeth can push other teeth out of the way and missing adult teeth create gaps as well.
-It can also come just from your skeletal development, being something that comes with genetics.
-If you lose your baby teeth too young, the adult teeth that come in may come through misaligned.
+Extra teeth can push other teeth out of the way, and missing adult teeth also create gaps.
+It can also come from your skeletal development, which comes with genetics.
+If you lose your baby teeth too young, the adult teeth that come in may be misaligned.

 How to Close Gaps in Teeth

-As an experienced cosmetic dentist, Dr. Gittleman is a choice dentist to help fix gaps in teeth.
-Cosmetic dentistry has multiple options to fix gaps in teeth and bring back the correct balance in your smile.
+As an experienced cosmetic dentist, Dr. Gittleman is a choice dentist for helping fix gaps in teeth.
+Cosmetic dentistry offers multiple options to fix gaps in teeth and bring back the correct balance in your smile.

 Porcelain Veneers

 The veneer for each tooth is custom-made, meaning they’re made specifically to fit your smile and particular dental problems.
-They’re shaped to look natural, while still eliminating the large gaps between your teeth, giving you a nice, even smile.
+They’re shaped to look natural while eliminating the large gaps between your teeth, giving you a nice, even smile.

-A small amount of tooth structure is removed so that the veneer lays flush with the rest of your smile.
+A small amount of tooth structure is removed so the veneer lies flush with the rest of your smile.
 It’s then permanently bonded to your tooth when you’re happy with the placement.
 Porcelain veneers can last for 15 years or more with proper care.

 Dental Bonding

-Dental bonding is a more cost-effective solution compared to porcelain veneers.
-It’s also ideal for patients that aren’t sure about a permanent restoration.
-Bonding typically lasts from 3-10 years with proper oral healthcare.
+Dental bonding is a more cost-effective solution than porcelain veneers.
+It’s also ideal for patients who are unsure about a permanent restoration.
+With proper oral healthcare, bonding typically lasts 3-10 years.

-The material used for dental bonding is a biocompatible resin that’s malleable and able to be molded to the desired shape.
-Like porcelain veneers, it’s color-matched to your smile to make sure that it blends in well.
+Dental bonding uses a malleable, biocompatible resin that the dentist molds to the desired shape.
+Like porcelain veneers, we color-match it to your smile to ensure it blends well.

 The bonding material is molded to your tooth.
-When the position meets your liking, the resin is hardened with a special light.
-It’s then polished to a natural shine so that it looks like your normal teeth.
+We harden the resin with a special light when the position meets your liking.
+It’s then polished to a natural shine to look like your normal teeth.

 FAQs About Gaps in Teeth

-Gaps between teeth are a common dental issue that many of our patients ask questions about.
+Gaps between teeth are a common dental issue that many patients ask questions about.
 Some gaps are small and harmless, while others can affect your smile or dental health.
 In this section, Dr. Gittleman addresses common FAQs about gaps in teeth.
-Understanding your options when it comes to gaps in your teeth will help you make the right choice for a confident smile.
+Understanding your options regarding gaps in your teeth will help you choose a confident smile.

 Are gaps in teeth normal?